canyon289/bayesian-model-evaluation/README.md

 # Bayesian Model Evaluation and Criticism

-How to share Bayesian analysis, verify inference, run results, and compare models.
+Good statisticians are able to explain their choices, justify their numbers, evaluate their own models, and share their results (in a reproducible fashion)!
+This tutorial demonstrates how to do all the above, using ArviZ.

 # Getting started

 To get started, first identify whether you:

 1. Prefer to use the `conda` package manager (which ships with the [Anaconda distribution of Python](https://www.anaconda.com/)),
-2. Prefer to use `pip`,
+2. Prefer to use `pip`
-3. Prefer to use `docker`,
+3. Prefer to use `docker`
 4. Do not want to mess around with dev-ops, or
 5. Only want to view the website version of the notebooks.